HeinrichWinkel/YouTube-Comment-Downloader-Script/README.md

 ## ❗ Important Note ❗
 Before using the script, make sure you have expanded the comment section on the YouTube video page.
 The script will extract comments only from the expanded comment section.

+# Contribution

+Welcome contributions from the community!
+Currently, `I am unsure how to implement automatic comment loading`.
+If you have a solution and would like to contribute, please feel free to submit a pull request to the project.
+I appreciate your help!